Esmond-M/EmInpsydeJsonplaceholder/README.md

 ```

 ### Unit testing
 After running the composer command above refer to [this](https://www.jetbrains.com/help/phpstorm/using-phpunit-framework.html) documentation for unit testing using PHPUnit integration with PhpStorm.
-My phpunit.xml file is lcoated in the root directory of this plugin.
+My phpunit.xml file is located in the root directory of this plugin.
 The test class is located in the "tests" directory of this plugin.

 ## Plugin Usage
 When installed, this plugin makes available a custom endpoint on the WordPress site.
 This endpoint can be accessed using the query string of "?inpsyde-endpoint".
 This endpoint hooks into the "the_content" filter of WordPress and loads a html table using the REST API of https://jsonplaceholder.typicode.com/.
 The table will start with three initial columns.
 Clicking on either one of the details in these columns will load the rest of that specific user’s details individually.